 The beloved, unfiltered football pundit whose infectious enthusiasm and famous gaffes made him a national treasure off the pitch.

-Chris Kamara's story is a classic football tale of reinvention.
-A journeyman midfielder and manager who played for over a dozen clubs, he was known for his tough, no-nonsense style on the field.
-But it was after hanging up his boots that he found his true calling.
-Joining Sky Sports in the 1990s, he became the face of their live football coverage, not as a polished analyst, but as an everyman fan unleashed.
-His reports from grounds across the UK were legendary for their raw excitement, his booming cry of 'Unbelievable, Jeff!' entering the lexicon.
-His genuine joy for the game, coupled with endearing on-air mistakes where he'd miss key events, made him uniquely relatable.
-For thirty years, 'Kammy' wasn't just a broadcaster; he was the emotional, chaotic heart of Saturday afternoon football for millions.
+Chris Kamara played for over a dozen clubs as a tough, no-nonsense midfielder and later managed several teams.
+After retiring, he joined Sky Sports in the 1990s and became the face of their live football coverage.
+His reports from grounds across the UK were raw and excited.
+His booming cry of 'Unbelievable, Jeff!' entered the lexicon.
+Kamara's genuine joy for the game, paired with endearing on-air mistakes where he missed key events, made him relatable.
+For thirty years, he was the emotional, chaotic heart of Saturday afternoon football for millions.

 1946–1964